 This chapter describes the process of setting up the Self Service Portal.
 It contains the following sections:

-The Self Service Portal allows administrators to configure the cloud and perform various operations such as defining policies for the cloud, exposing it to certain users, deciding the total amount of resources each user can reserve, and so on.
+The Self Service Portal allows administrators to configure the cloud and perform various operations such as deciding the total amount of resources each user can reserve, quota for each user role, and so on.
 Users can log in to the Self Service Portal and identify the images they need, reserve resources (for example, compute power, storage, memory, and so on) and define policies specific to their system.

 Before the Self Service Portal can be used, the user quota, roles for zone access, and software components must be defined.